DataPsycho/mlpipeline-with-dvc/README.md

-# ML Pipeline Decaoupled: write Framework Agonstic ML Pipeline with DVC, RUST and Python
+# ML Pipeline Decoupled: Write Framework Agonstic ML Pipeline with DVC, RUST and Python

 The feature creating and data cleaning part is written in rust and code can be found in src/main.rs file.
 This part is using Polars dataframe to clean, filter and featurize the data.